5 Common Office Mistakes to Avoid

 Using Email and Document Templates

-Copy and paste is a beloved tool.
-But it doesn’t always go as planned.
-Having an email template is often a good idea, its much quicker to copy and paste the text of another email rather than right a new one from scratch but failure to make all the necessary changes can, at best, leave you looking a little silly.
+Copy and paste is a beloved tool but it doesn’t always go as planned.
+Having an email template is often a good idea, it’s much quicker to copy and paste the text of another email rather than write a new one from scratch but failure to make all the necessary changes can, at best, leave you looking a little silly.
 Randomly referencing something irrelevant comes off amateurish and having square brackets saying, “add name here” or something similar is even worse.

 Giving The Wrong Company Name

 Answering the phone and giving the wrong company is second on the list of must avoid office mistakes.
 Once you have a routine way to answer the phone it can be difficult to break which isn’t great when you start working for a new company.
 Sometimes you’ll notice your mistake and end up fumbling your words as you try to correct yourself or worse still you won’t realise your mistake potentially leading to all sorts of confusion.

 Another email related issue that arises frequently is the accidental reply to all.
 It can often be harmless, just leaving a few people with one extra email they don’t need but sometimes it can go very wrong.
 For example, naming people in reply to HR, only to reply to all including the named and shamed culprits.

 Typos are so common they have become a cliché part of working in the office.
 What is worse still is it is possible to combine Typos alongside reply to all emails which is a must avoid.
 Whether you simply type something which makes no sense, type the wrong word or totally change the meaning of a sentence, whenever you put your fingers on the keyboard a typo may arise.
 Some typos can be funny such as a drink’s new “orginal recipe” but it is definitely best practice to proof read anything you write and avoid typos when in the office.